MobileApps-Cascadia/pollinator-pathway-android/README.md

 ## Stretch features

 * Adding storefront for sale of pollinator related goods and services.
-* Adding "blog" style board with new information and announcements.
+* Adding blog style board with new information and announcements.
 * Adding volunteer opportunities.
 * Adding Contact information.
 * Add informational pages about various pollinators.